 \subsection{Performance for Real-world Applications}

-We evaluate the performance, resource utilization, and energy efficiency of the compared systems via application throughput/latency, memory/network bandwidth utilization, and energy-per-operation/throughput-per-watt measurements, respectively.
-Note that since AIFM~\cite{aifm} does not natively support complex data structures like B+-Trees or distributed execution, we restrict the Cache+RPC approach to a single-node setup with the UPC application.
+Since AIFM~\cite{aifm} does not natively support B+-Trees or distributed execution, we restrict the Cache+RPC approach to the Web Service application on a single node.

-\paragraphb{Summary} On a single node, \name outperforms the Cache-based approach ($10-64\times$ lower latency, $14.8-135.4\times$ higher throughput), with performance similar to the RPC-based systems, owing to its optimized accelerator offloads.
-In multi-node experiments, \name outperforms RPC approaches as well ($42-55\%$ lower latency, $1.14-2.28\times$ higher throughput) owing to its efficient support for distributed pointer traversals.
-Finally, \name achieves $4.56-7.14\times$ higher energy efficiency measured in performance per Watt than the compared systems, owing to its energy-efficient accelerator design.

-\paragraphb{Single-node performance} Figs.~\ref{fig:eval_perf_e2e_latency} and \ref{fig:eval_perf_e2e_throughput} demonstrate the performance advantages of accelerating pointer-traversals (\name, RPC, RPC-W, and Cache$+$RPC) over the Cache-based approach.
-Compared to the Cache-based approach, \name achieves $10-64\times$ lower latency and $14.8-135.4\times$ higher throughput across all applications.
-This performance improvement is primarily due to the reduced end-to-end latency, by eliminating all but one network round-trip per request.
-RPC-based systems outperform \name in terms of latency by nearly $1.25\times$ due to their higher clock rate ($>5\times$ in RPC, $>2\times$ in RPC-W).
+\paragraphb{Single-node performance} Fig.~\ref{fig:eval_perf_e2e_latency} demonstrates the advantages of accelerating pointer-traversals at disaggregated memory.
+Compared to the Cache-based approach, \name achieves $9$--$34.4\times$ lower latency and $28$--$171\times$ higher throughput across all applications using only one network round-trip per request.
+RPC-based systems observe $1$--$1.4\times$ lower latency than \name due to their $9\times$ higher CPU clock rates.
 We believe an ASIC-based realization of \name has the potential to close or even overcome this gap.
-Cache$+$RPC incurs higher latency than RPC due to its TCP-based DPDK stack~\cite{aifm, ousterhout_shenango_19_nsdi} and does not improve the performance more than that of RPC, indicating that data structure-aware caching is not beneficial for pointer-chasing workloads due to poor locality.
+Cache$+$RPC incurs higher latency than RPC due to its TCP-based DPDK stack~\cite{ousterhout_shenango_19_nsdi, aifm} and does not outperform RPC, indicating that data structure-aware caching is not beneficial due to poor locality.